Type 2 diabetes

 Preparing for your appointment

-Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to be well prepared for any appointments you have with your health care team.
-Here's some information to help you get ready for your appointment, and what you can expect from your doctor.
+It's good to prepare for appointments with your health care team.
+Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 What you can do

 Preparing a list of questions can help you make the most of your time with your doctor.
-Other members of your health care team, such as a certified diabetes educator, may be the best person to answer some of your questions.
 For type 2 diabetes, some basic questions to ask include:

 What to expect from your doctor